 The parenting coordinator may do this by reviewing written evaluations and reports, and talking with other significant individuals involved with the family (doctors, therapists, school personnel, lawyers, etc.) The parenting coordinator will meet with the parents jointly, and communicate by fax and email.
 Home visits may be made if requested by the court.
 A parent coordinator as defined by the law can not testify in court or submit a report into evidence.
 The only form of communication that is allowed with the court is for a Parent Coordinator to report if the process is succeeding and if it should continue.

-Completion of the Children in the Middle class is required within the first month of service.
+Completion of the Children in the Middle class live or online class within the past 6 months is required prior to the first session.